qjiangzhao/TEtrimmer/README.md

 | 1700                  | Macbook Pro M1 | 20      | 16 GB + Virtual Memory | 50 hours     |
 | 1700                  | HPC            | 40      | 150 GB                 | 5 hours      |

-- We have not tested it on the WLS of Windows, but it should be feasible to run TEtrimmer on it as well given sufficient resources.

 ## Test